cloudflare/cloudflare-docs/content/images/cloudflare-images/transform/export-image.md

 ---
 pcx-content-type: how-to
-title: Export image
+title: Export images
-weight: 9
+weight: 7
-meta:
-  title: Export a single image
 ---

-# Export a single image
+# Export images

-You can export a single image from Cloudflare Images.
-This feature is supported both in the Cloudflare dashboard and via API.
+Cloudflare Images supports image exports.
+This feature is available both in the Cloudflare dashboard and via API.

-## Export a single image in the dashboard
+## Export one or more images in the dashboard

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
 2. Click **Images**.
-3. Find the image you want to export and click **Export**.
+3. Find the image or images you want to export.
-4. (Optional) If you want to export more than one image, click the checkbox next to the images you want to export and then **Export selected**.
+4. If you want to export a single image, click **Export**.
+If you need to export several images, first click the checkbox on the images you want to export and then click **Export selected**.

-Your image will be downloaded to your computer.
+Your images will be downloaded to your computer.

 ## Export a single image via API